amzubair/space-x/README.md

 ### Functionality

-- [x] The initial launch programs landing page has to be server side rendered.
+- [x] The initial launch programs landing page is server side rendered.
-- [x] This app is made with next.js o implement the Server-side rendering.
+- [x] This app is made with next.js to implement the Server-side rendering.
-- [x] Missions can be filtered based on launch year, successful lanuch, and successful landing
+- [x] Missions can be filtered based on launch year, successful lanuch, and successful landing.
-- [x] Applied filters changes the URL and updates the Page with latest records without refreshing the page
+- [x] Applied filters changes the URL and updates the Page with latest records without refreshing the page.
-- [x] The page can be refreshed with the applied filters in the URL and.
+- [x] The page can be refreshed with the applied filters in the URL.

 ### Design